Annecy: Geography

 The Fier forms part of the commune's northwestern border.
 The surrounding mountains are Mont Veyrier, Mont Semnoz, La Tournette and Parmelan.

 Climate

 Annecy has an oceanic climate (Köppen: Cfb) despite its relatively far inland position.
 Influenced by its elevation, summers are rather moderate on average, although they can be highly variable with extreme heat spikes.
-Winters see occasional freezing temperatures, but temperatures most often stay in the single-digits during the daytime with frequent cold rain.
+Winters see occasional freezing temperatures, but temperatures most often stay in the single-digits centigrade during the daytime with frequent cold rain.
 Air frosts are normal during the night and snowfall is not uncommon.